Emma Steigerwald

 Academia is not currently representative of the rich perspectives and backgrounds diverse scholars can bring to the table.
 I hope to contribute to making the scientific community more welcoming and our research products more accessible.

-As chair of the Museum of Vertebrate Zoology working group on Translation, I have been privileged to work with some incredibly thoughtful scholars as we
+With the Museum of Vertebrate Zoology working group on Translation, I have been privileged to work with some incredibly thoughtful scholars as we

 -